wxcctechsummit/holcct2108/livelabs/Exercise1Analyzer.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xKoAPtAtXzo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 **Lab Section Information & Guide**
-1. Login to the WxCC Analyzer using the Analyzer link above
+1. `Login to the WxCC Analyzer` using the Analyzer link above
-2. If already in Analyzer click on the **Home** icon to head back to the start screen of Analyzer
+2. If already in Analyzer click on the `Home` icon to head back to the start screen of Analyzer
-3. Navigate around the home screen learning the different features available on this screen
+3. `Navigate` around the home screen learning the different features available on this screen
-4. Select the Visualization icon to navigate to the Visualization repository
+4. Select the `Visualization` icon to navigate to the Visualization repository
 > * <a href="https://www.youtube.com/embed/E4Ch2gUSRi4?start=1:12" target="_blank">Visualization</a>
-5.
+5. Use the `Search` box to find specific or groups of reports
+6. Report information on card 2:46
+7. Set preferred view characteristics 3:40
+8.

 # Exercise 1.3 Access Control